ivoberger/ivoberger.com/content/posts/2019-07-20-How-to-Set-up-Port-Forwarding-with-iptables.md

     iptables -t nat -A POSTROUTING ! -s 127.0.0.1 -j MASQUERADE

 Now iptables will rewrite the origin of the re-rerouted packages so the target server will answer to the correct machine.
-I added `! -s 127.0.0.1` to exclude packets originating in `[localhost](http://localhost)` as without it the rule broke DNS resolution to point that `sudo` didn't work properly anymore because it couldn't resolve it's own hostname.
+I added `! -s 127.0.0.1` to exclude packets originating in `[localhost](http://localhost)` as without it the rule broke DNS resolution to point that `sudo` didn't work properly anymore because it couldn't resolve its own hostname.

 ## Making it permanent

-iptables doesn't persist rules through restarts on its own.
+Iptables doesn't persist rules through restarts on its own.
 There are packages to take care of that like `iptables-persistent` but that doesn't seem to be available on Ubuntu 18.04 so here's how to do it manually.

 The ruleset can be easily saved by running `iptables-save > /etc/iptables.rules` and restored with `iptables-restore < /etc/iptables.rules`.
 Where you save your rules it up to you.